-In December 2005, we entered into a strategic alliance with Chrysalis to develop and commercialize aerosol SRT to address a broad range of serious respiratory conditions, such as neonatal respiratory failure, ALI, cystic fibrosis, COPD, asthma, and others.
+In December 2005, we entered into a strategic alliance with Chrysalis to develop and commercialize aerosol SRT to address a broad range of serious respiratory conditions, such as neonatal respiratory failure, ALI, CF, COPD, asthma, and others.
 Through this alliance, we gained exclusive rights to Chrysalis' aerosolization technology for use with pulmonary surfactants for all respiratory diseases.
 The alliance unites two complementary respiratory technologies - our precision-engineered surfactant technology with Chrysalis' novel aerosolization technology that is being developed to deliver therapeutics to the deep lung.

 Chrysalis has developed a proprietary aerosol generation technology that is being designed with the potential to enable targeted upper respiratory or deep lung delivery of therapies for local or systematic applications.
 The Chrysalis technology is designed to produce high-quality, low velocity aerosols for possible deep lung aerosol delivery.
 Aerosols are created by pumping the drug formulation through a small, heated capillary wherein the excipient system is substantially converted to the vapor state.
 Upon exiting the capillary, the vapor stream quickly cools and slows in velocity yielding a dense aerosol with a defined particle size.
-The defined particle size can be readily controlled and adjusted through device modifications and drug formulation changes.

 The alliance focuses on therapies for hospitalized patients, including those in the NICU, PICU and ICU, and can be expanded into other hospital applications and ambulatory settings.
-We and Chrysalis are utilizing our respective capabilities and resources to support and fund the design and development of combination drugdevice systems that can be uniquely customized to address specific respiratory diseases and patient populations.
+We and Chrysalis are utilizing our respective capabilities and resources to support and fund the design and development of combination drug-device systems that can be uniquely customized to address specific respiratory diseases and patient populations.
 Chrysalis is responsible for developing the design for the aerosolization device platform, disposable dose packets and patient interface.
 We are responsible for aerosolized SRT drug formulations, clinical and regulatory activities, and the manufacturing and commercialization of the combination drug-device products.
 We have exclusive rights to Chrysalis' aerosolization technology for use with pulmonary surfactants for all respiratory diseases and conditions in hospital and ambulatory settings.
 Generally, Chrysalis will receive a tiered royalty on product sales: the base royalty generally applies to aggregate net sales of less than \$500 million per contract year; the royalty generally increases on aggregate net sales in excess of \$500 million per contract year, and generally increases further on aggregate net sales of alliance products in excess of \$1 billion per contract year.

 Our lead neonatal program utilizing the Chrysalis technology is Aerosurf, an aerosolized formulation administered via nCPAP to treat premature infants in the NICU at risk for RDS.
-We are also planning an adult program utilizing the Chrysalis aerosolization technology to develop aerosolized SRT administered as a prophylactic for patients in the hospital at risk for ALI and will be assessing the timing for implementation of our adult program in late 2007.
+We are also planning an adult program utilizing the Chrysalis aerosolization technology to develop aerosolized SRT administered as a prophylactic for patients in the hospital at risk for ALI.